xanode/minet.net/src/content/tutoriels/en/connexion-wifi-android.md

 ---
 icon: android
-title: Se connecter au Wi-Fi avec son smartphone Android
+title: Set up an Android smartphone to use the WiFi
 category: en/wifi
 ---